okh1/vigenere/docs/documentation.md

 #### Description

 This function accepts lower-case letters.
 It makes use of a circular linked list.
-First, it searched in the list for the letter _key_, starting from &#39;a&#39;, increasing a counter by 1 every letter read.
+First, it searched in the list for the letter _key_, starting from 'a', increasing a counter by 1 every letter read.
 In this way, we get the displacement _shift_ to subtract from the input letter _in_.
-At this point, we start again from the letter &#39;a&#39; in the circular linked list until we find the letter _in_.
+At this point, we start again from the letter 'a' in the circular linked list until we find the letter _in_.
 Then, we go back _shift_ times in the list.
 The resulting letter is the letter decoded according to the Caesar cipher.